Molly Eskam Flaunts Cleavage & Abs In Lacy White Lingerie

-Molly Eskam gave her 1.3 million Instagram followers something to talk about on Thursday, January 7, when she shared a smoking hot update.
-The new post featured the Playboy model and YouTuber showing off her insanely toned figure in sexy lingerie set from Fashion Nova.
+Molly Eskam gave her 1.3 million Instagram followers something to talk about on Thursday, January 7, when she shared a smoking-hot update.
+The new post featured the Playboy model and YouTuber showing off her insanely toned figure in a sexy lingerie set from Fashion Nova.

-The bombshell was snapped in a skimpy white bra-and-panties combo that clung to her curves.
-The classic brassiere featured tiny cups with dainty lace trimmings.
+The bombshell was snapped in a skimpy white bra-and-panties combo which clung to her curves.
+The classic brassiere featured cups with dainty lace trim.
 The snug fit of the bra and its underwire pushed her breasts up and together, exposing ample cleavage.
-The undergarment was fully-lined and adored with lacy fabric.
+The undergarment was fully lined and adorned with lacy fabric.
 It also had straps that went over her shoulders for support.

-Molly wore matching undies, and like the top, they were mostly made of lace.
-The waistband sat just below her belly button, and it helped highlight her taut stomach and chiseled abs.
-The panties also boasted scalloped trim and high leg cuts, which exposed plenty of skin, including her curvy hips.

 Molly styled her hair in a center part and let her blond locks cascade down in soft waves over her shoulders and down her back.
-She also opted to wear her gold name necklace.
+She also opted to wear her gold nameplate necklace.

 The influencer asked her followers a question in the caption of the post.
 She also gave credit to Fashion Nova by tagging the brand's Instagram page in both the caption and the photo.